How to Build Muscle After 50: A Practical Guide

 Morning: 3 eggs, 1 gram omega-3 supplement.

-Pre-workout: Home made – avoid the excess sugar and artificial ingredients.
+Pre-workout: Homemade meal – avoid excess sugar and artificial ingredients.

 Workout: Squats, bench press, rows (3 sets each, 10 reps).